 The comments range from the enthusiastic on Serious Bean's Instagram page ("Just found your Dr. Pepper Baked Beans and man they are a winner. ?'? my new favorite") to the not-so-enthusiastic customer review on The Junk Food Aisle's Instagram post ("I bought 2 cans of the Dr. Pepper flavor a few months ago.
 I still have 1 can left").
 One person even mentioned that the beans wound up in the trash can, though another said they were pretty good.

 Serious Bean Co. was founded by Matt Brown and Trey Taylor with a goal of creating unique baked bean flavors and having some fun.
 Taylor told AL.com that, "We honestly believe that a can of beans pairs well with nearly every meal, but we need better options with better ingredients and flavors.
 We don't want people to miss out on the brilliance of the canned bean."

 Serious Bean Co. has four baked bean flavors, the Dr. Pepper Baked Beans, Buckin' Buffalo, Chipotle Tomato, and Cracked Pepper.
-Right now, it looks like Walmart is the only retail location for the beans, and their website says the Dr. Pepper Baked Beans are sold out.
+Right now, it looks like Walmart is the only retail location for the beans.

 If you can't find the canned baked beans and want to try them as a summer side dish at your end-of-season Labor Day barbecue or for upcoming game day parties, there are some good Dr. Pepper baked bean recipes online.
 If baked beans aren't your thing, but you want to try Dr. Pepper in food, you're in luck.
 There's Dr Pepper Cotton Candy or Dr Pepper pulled pork done in the slow cooker.